 Article originally published on 27th March.
-We’re bringing it forward because of the CMCO here in Malaysia for 20th October.
+We’re bringing it forward because of the CMCO here in Malaysia for 2021’s latest MCO/PKP situation.
 The article is also edited and updated with new games.

 With Malaysia’s Controlled Movement Control Order back again after months of some normalcy, we may need to social distance ourselves a lot longer than usual.
 And also wash our hands as usual, and #StayTheFuckHome.
 We’ve recommended a bunch of manga to read, but why stop there?